 • 1/2 cup brown sugar

-• 1 teaspoon orange extract, or about one tablespoon grated orange peel
+• 1 tablespoon grated orange peel or 1 teaspoon orange extract

 • 1 teaspoon vanilla extract